jryantap/CSCI370-TeamProject/GroupProject/Design-Team/design-discussion.md

 Pros:
 * Classes are structured and methods are defined.
-* Followed protocol for assignment 5.
+* Followed protocol for Assignment 5.
 * Class relationships are visible.

 Cons:
-* Needed class objects maybe missing.
+* Some required class objects may be missing.
-* Detailed lists maybe missing.
+* Detailed lists may be missing.

 Design 2: [370Spring18jrtapang](https://github.com/qc-se-spring2018/370Spring18Team5/blob/master/GroupProject/Design-Individual/370Spring18jrtapang/design.pdf)